 "Before the Index I would have gone to various websites to find what I was looking for.
 The Index gave me direct links for the resources I needed and cut my research time down to almost nothing." - Brad Barnett, Senior Associate Director for Financial Aid, James Madison University

 "I cannot tell you how often I am in meetings on my campus wishing I could check financial aid statutes, rules, regulations or NASFAA interpretations.
-So, you can imagine how excited I am that the Index gives me access right from my smart phone or tablet!" - Craig D. Munier, Director of Scholarships & Financial Aid, University of Nebraska - Lincoln
+So, you can imagine how excited I am that the Index gives me access right from my smart phone or tablet!" - Craig D. Munier, former Director of Scholarships & Financial Aid, University of Nebraska - Lincoln

 - Simple and intuitive - Organized in a tree hierarchy, the Index has top-level terms, common sets of informational resources for each term, and subtopics.
 A list of related terms and synonyms is also provided for each top-level term.